youyifong/hingemodeltest/README.md

 # hingemodeltest

 This project contains the script and R code for the Monte Carlo studies and real data analysis in He, Huang, Fouda, Permar (2018).
-The hypothesis testing methods themselves are implemented in the R package chngpt (https://cran.r-project.org/web/packages/chngpt) version 2018.10-17 or later.
-The R package kyotil (https://cran.r-project.org/web/packages/kyotil) is also needed for MC studies.
+The proposed methods are implemented in the R package chngpt.
+The R package kyotil is also needed for some utility functions.
+Both packages are available from CRAN, and also included here to ensure version compatibility.

 ---------------------------------------------------
 Monte Carlo studies for speed comparison in Sec 4.1: